vboyev-MSFT/defender-docs/exposure-management/Tenable-data-connector.md

 See [Retrieved data](#retrieved-data) for a description of the data expected to be retrieved by the Tenable connector.

-If there's still missing data, please contact Support.
+If there's still missing data, contact Support.

 ### Seeing only vulnerability management data imported, not data from other Tenable products

 The Tenable connector currently supports only vulnerability data from Tenable Vulnerability Management.
-If you're interested in other types of data, please enter a request through the **Request new connectors** feedback option on the **Data Connectors** page.
+If you're interested in other types of data, enter a request through the **Request new connectors** feedback option on the **Data Connectors** page.

 ### Not seeing any Tenable data ingested

 1. Ensure you Tenable connector is properly connected and not in an error state.
 2. Run queries on the Exposure Graph via Advanced Hunting (as described in [Getting value from your data connectors](value-data-connectors.md)) to check for the Tenable sourced data.
-3. If you're still not seeing any data ingested, please contact Support.
+3. If you're still not seeing any data ingested, contact Support.

 ### Configure Tenable allowed IPs to enable Exposure Management connectors to access Tenable